Skip to Content

 Jewelry and gemstones do not always look like what’s on your screen.
 Different screen resolutions and pixelization may skew the colors of certain stones and metals.
 This is especially true for stones like opals, fire agate, and labradorite.
 Although we make the best attempt to show off the product exactly as it is in person, technology doesn’t always allow this.
 If you have any questions or concerns, please reach out and we will do our best to help.

-Blue and Purple Fire Agate Silver Pendant
+Fire Agate Silver Pendant C8B92F09-0B03-46CC-A2C6-CF1E523C312A.jpeg 51D9B7C0-E420-409E-B370-074DE81A916E.jpeg 9408F219-F90F-4A5F-8C05-2DAFECCBF200.jpeg

-Blue and Purple Fire Agate Silver Pendant
+Fire Agate Silver Pendant

 Rare Boulder Opal Silver Pendant